jundalisay/superb/content/en/superphysics/principles/chapter-03.md

 This is the foundation of our **Theory of Universal Relativity**.

-This theory aims to know the causes and effects of all mpvements, whether physical or metaphysical.
+This theory aims to know the causes and effects of all movements, whether physical or metaphysical.
 This is to harness such movement and dynamism in order to reach our goals, such as to solve problems that are unsolved by Physics and Science.

-In the metaphysical domain, these movements take the form of reflection (as the 'bouncing back' mentioned in the previous chapter),  deflection, dissipation, merging, etc. These are are dynamics of waves.

-Thus, we say that the metapyhsical domain has a wave-like nature.
+In the metaphysical domain, these movements take the form of reflection (as the 'bouncing back' mentioned in the previous chapter),  deflection, dissipation, merging, etc. **These are the dynamics of waves.** Thus, we say that **the metapyhsical domain has a wave-like nature**.

 ## All Ideas are Static, All Movement Comes from Minds